Miracle (Cascada song)

-"Miracle" is a song performed by German Eurodance trio Cascada.
-It was written by Yann Peifer and Manuel Reuter, who also produced the song under their production names Yanou and DJ Manian, for the band's first studio album Everytime We Touch (2006).
+"Miracle" (also titled as "(I Need a) Miracle") is the debut single by German Eurodance trio Cascada.
+It was written by Yann Peifer and Manuel Reuter, who also produced the song under their production names Yanou and DJ Manian, for the group's first studio album Everytime We Touch (2006).
 It was released as the album's first single on 23 November 2004 through Zooland Records.
 It was later released internationally in association with other dance music labels including Robbins Entertainment and All Around The World and Universal Music Group.
-Musically, the song runs through a eurodance beat with Europop lyrics.
+Musically, the song runs through a Eurodance beat with Europop lyrics.

 The song was met with generally positive reviews from critics, with the majority of them praising its Europop sound.
 "Miracle" has enjoyed chart success in many countries.
 The song attained top-ten positions in European countries, reaching the summit of the SNEP chart in France and number four on the IRMA chart in Ireland.
-The song charted on the Billboard Bubbling Under Hot 100 at number six, remaining as the lowest peaking song from the album.
+The song charted on the Billboard Bubbling Under Hot 100 at number six, remaining as the lowest-peaking song from the album.
 The accompanying music video portrays lead singer Natalie Horler singing on stage with digital surroundings.
+As of 24 January 2025, an original MV of this song uploaded to YouTube in 2006 has accumulated 41,922,128 views.

 Background

 "Miracle", also known as "(I Need a) Miracle" is the first single released from the first studio album Everytime We Touch (2006), by the German dance recording trio, Cascada.
 It was written and produced by the trio's two disc jockeys, Yann Peifer and Manuel Reuter.
 The song was recorded in 2004 and released under the moniker Cascade.
-The group were eventually notified that American disc jockey Kaskade threatened to sue for ownership of the name and soon after changed their name to Cascada, which is Spanish for "waterfall".
+The group was eventually notified that American disc jockey Kaskade threatened to sue for ownership of the name and soon after changed their name to Cascada, which is Spanish for "waterfall".
 It was released for airplay in Germany and gained popularity in the club scene.
 The single was released on 23 November 2004 as a maxi single, featuring remixes.
 After the popularity of the album's third single, Everytime We Touch, the song was re-released in America and later on internationally.

 It was released on 29 January 2007 in the Czech Republic as a digital single, featuring the original mix and the extended version.
 In France, the song was released as an extended play on 5 March 2007, featuring the S.A.D.
 Radio Mix and the Icarus Remix.
 The song, as "(I Need a) Miracle", was released with Bad Boy as a maxi single on 4 September 2006, featuring the radio mix and the extended version as well as various mixes of "Bad Boy", by Balloon Records.
 Andorfine Records released an extended play on 22 June 2007 featuring the 2007 radio edit of the song along with club edits and a song from the Everytime We Touch album, "Another You".